SayadPervez/Arduino_Master_Delta/README.md

 anyFunction( x=X , y=Y )

 # Method 2:
-anyFunction( hyb ) # Since for most of the data science fucntions, the first parameter is a hybrid,
+anyFunction( hyb ) # Since for most of the data science functions, the first parameter is a hybrid,
 # it can be passed directly !

 # It is evident that Method 2 is less time consuming than Method 1